qcif/rdsi-arms/support/dev/install-arms.md

 The Mint installer is always obtained from the Nexus repository; there is no way to explicitly specify a Mint install archive.

-### Behaviour

-This script automates the process of installing ARMS.
-It performs the following tasks:

-- Installing Java and Apache
-- Creating a user account to run ReDBox and Mint
-- Installing and running Mint
-- Loading Mint with the Australian and New Zealand Standard Research Classification (ANZSRC) Field of Research (FoR) codes
-- Installing and running the ARMS customised version of ReDBox
-- Configuring Apache to work with ReDBox and Mint

-This script can also be used to uninstall ARMS.

-The installation process can download the necessary installer files.
-These are kept for subsequent reuse, if ARMS is to be reinstalled.
-This script can also clean up by deleting those installer files.

 ## Examples